TheresaLui/SelfHelpContent_v2/articles/communication-services/acs-acquire-phone-number.md

 # <-- Cannot acquire a phone number -->

 <!--issueDescription-->
 Customers are getting an error when trying to acquire a phone number.
 There are a few reasons of why a user cannot acquire a phone number.
-It usually is because of subscription eligibility.

 <!--/issueDescription-->

 ## **Recommended Steps**

+* Sometimes the stock of phone numbers available to purchase runs out.
+In this case, you will see the phone number type (i.e. "Geographic", or "Toll-free") greyed-out.
+  If this is the case, please check back again after some time has passed.

+* Fails because of subscription eligibility.
 	* Check the subscription type
 	* Check if the billing address is correct

-* If this didn't solve the issue
+If this didn't solve the issue
 	* Check our [roadmap](https://github.com/Azure/Communication/projects/1)
 	* File a [Github issue](https://github.com/Azure/Communication/issues)